ed-kung/CSUN-Econ-433/README.md

 ### Assigned Readings

-Occassionally, I will assign readings from newspaper or academic journal articles.
+Occasionally, I will assign readings from newspaper or academic journal articles.
 These will be posted to Canvas.
 You are responsible for reading these and you may be quizzed on them.

 # Exam Policies and Information